 What can you do? - If you suspect subsidence, particularly if you are planning to put your property on the market, you need to take remedial action.
 The first step is to get a chartered surveyor to assess the situation.
 Be warned that this can sometimes be a laborious process involving measuring and monitoring small cracks over a period of months, if not years.
 Then, if subsidence is confirmed, the cause of the subsidence – often a tree close to the property – may need to be removed or dealt with.

 How about underpinning?
 In extreme cases, it can sometimes prove necessary to underpin the foundations of an entire property, which can be a lengthy and expensive process costing anything up to £50,000.
 Most insurance policies offer protection against works needed to deal with subsidence, but there is usually a policy excess which you will be required to meet yourself.

-What next?
-It is obviously essential to keep documentary proof of any works that have been carried out along with any relevant guarantees.
+What next? - it is obviously essential to keep documentary proof of any works that have been carried out, along with any relevant guarantees.
 That way, you will be able to put your property on the market with the confidence that past episodes of subsidence will not count against you.
-Buyers Much of the advice pertinent to homeowners who have had to deal with subsidence in their property also applies to buyers.

 This website is owned by and forms a part of the business conducted by Value Conveyancer Ltd, company registration number 09221971.
 We are partnered with LPL (a trading name of Read Roper & Read Solicitors) who have been awarded the Law Society's Conveyancing Quality Scheme accreditation.
 More information can be found here.